Weakness Observatory

 engineC (unexpected crash), engineD (unexpected crash)

 Commercial engines really don’t like answering POST requests, and especially not requests originating from known Tor exit nodes.
 Search results in SearX/NG are so unreliable, in fact, that requesting a second page of results is a roll of the dice as to whether anything actually gets displayed or if you’re met with more “(unexpected crash)” errors.
-And the longer and more complex a search query is, the less likely it is to successfully yield results.
+And the longer and more complex a search query is, the less likely it is to successfully produce results.
 I find that searches have to be only one or two terms at a time.

 FOSS Web Browsers